 The 2016 winners were Elena and Matthew Nichol from Wellesley House School, followed in 2017 by Alana Davidson, long-standing champion of boarding at Steyning Grammar School in Sussex.
 In 2018, the award winner was Margaret Baverstock from Felsted School.

-Alison Bridge from Ludgrove was crowned the 2019 winner at the BSA Annual Conference for Heads in London in May.
+Alison Bridge, Matron (VIs) at Ludgrove, was crowned the 2019 winner at the BSA Annual Conference for Heads in London in May.
 The judge was taken with the words of Alison’s pupils who felt that she really cared for them and always went the extra mile to support them.

 “We are delighted the BSA Stephen Winkley Boarding Achievement Award has been created to honour the service of someone from the boarding family.”